 13 Jan 5 Tips for Starting and Operating a Parking Lot Business

 Starting a parking lot of business can be a great way to break into both the real estate market and growing industry with lots of exciting potentials.
 In the parking lot business, you are essentially buying valuable plots of land that are in-between use.
-Typically, these plots of land are in parts of cities that are densely populated, have an excess amount of cars, and a lack of available street parking.
+Typically, these plots of land are in parts of cities that are densely populated, have an excess amount of cars, and lack available street parking.
 This is where your parking lot comes in handy.
 With a decent rate for parking, you can literally take a corner of the market in your particular town or city.

 Here are five tips for starting and operating a parking lot business.